Self-guided Approximate Linear Programs: Introduction

+The papers above do not address the choice of the state-relevance distribution.
+Parametric forms for the state-relevance distribution that are close to the steady-state distribution of an optimal policy can be obtained for some queuing applications but not in general \citep{farias2003ALP}.
+The use of policies to choose this distribution in policy-guided FALP is based on an approach discussed in \citet[page 854]{farias2003ALP} and \citet{Farias2006}, a version of which is employed in \citet{sun2014quadratic}.
+Self-guided FALP, while iterative, is fundamentally different as it leverages the ability to cheaply sample new random basis functions and uses only past VFA information available from solving an ALP model to guide new VFAs; we demonstrate that this can be interpreted as modifying the state-relevance distribution.
+Along with the theoretical guarantees already discussed, one can view self-guided FALP as a conceptually sound mechanism for updating the state-relevance distribution.

+Overall, the exact representation of an MDP based on random bases, the FALP and self-guided FALP models, and their associated theoretical guarantees are novel.
+A useful property of our results is that they apply to MDPs with state spaces containing continuous and discrete elements.
+The implementation guidelines and our numerical study highlight how these developments can ease the use of ALP, while providing effective policies on two challenging applications.
+On the perishable inventory control problem, we close the optimality gaps of the prior application-specific policies on known instances and obtain near-optimal policies on much larger instances.
+For options pricing, self-guided ALP improves on least-squares Monte Carlo with problem-specific basis functions in terms of policy performance, which is encouraging. \looseness=-1

-Our work builds on the seminal research on random bases by \citet{rahimi2008uniform} (see, also \citealp{rahimi2008large} and \citealp{rahimi2009RKS}).
+Our work builds on the seminal research on random bases by \citet{rahimi2008large,rahimi2008uniform} and \citealp{rahimi2009RKS}.
 There is extant literature applying this idea to data mining and machine learning applications (\citealp{lu2013faster}, \citealp{mcwilliams2013correlated}, \citealp{beevi2016detection}, and \citealt{wu2018scalable}) and to a value iteration algorithm by \cite{haskell2017empiricalDPwithRBF}.
-These papers embed random bases in what amounts to an unconstrained regression setting, whereas we show that such bases can be effectively used in FELP, FALP, and FGLP, all of which are constrained models.
-In addition, the investigation of the variance in the performance of policies obtained from VFAs constructed using random basis functions and the subsequent addition of self-guiding constraints to mitigate this issue are both novel.
-We also add to this literature in terms of theory.
-Our approximation guarantees for FALP apply the arguments in \citet{rahimi2008uniform} to a constrained setting.
-Similar analysis of FGLP, unfortunately, does not lead to insightful bounds.
-We develop sampling bounds for FGLP based on functional projections, which is new to this literature, and potentially of independent interest. \looseness=-1
+These papers embed random bases in what amounts to a regression setting, whereas we show that such bases can be effectively used in ALPs that have complicated constraints.
+We also added to this literature in terms of theory.
+Our approximation guarantees for FALP adapt the arguments in \citet{rahimi2008uniform} to an ALP setting and also strengthen the error bounds.
+Similar analysis of self-guided FALP, unfortunately, does not lead to insightful bounds.
+In this case, we develop error bounds based on functional projections, which is new to this literature, and potentially of independent interest. \looseness=-1